 Hot chocolate at Stanfords Coffee House

 For our money, one of London's best milk hot chocolates could always be found in the tiny cafe tucked away at the back of Stanfords travel book shop in Covent Garden.
 Thankfully, when the store relocated just around the corner in early 2019, it took its cafe — and that hot chocolate recipe — with it.
 Made from real melted chocolate, choose from milk, white or dark chocolate (the first is too creamy for us, the latter too rich, pitting milk perfectly in the middle).
-No fuss, no bells and whistles, just simple, rich hot chocolate.
+No fuss, no bells and whistles, just simple, rich hot chocolate, with a bon.

 Stanfords, 7 Mercer Walk.